 Children lost for 40 days in Colombian Amazon found alive

-Missing for more than a month in the dense Amazon rainforest, four Indigenous children have been found alive in southern Colombia, President Gustavo Petro announced Friday, praising a “joy for the whole country.”
+The four Indigenous children who had been missing for more than a month in the Colombian Amazon rainforest after a small plane crash have been found alive, President Gustavo Petro announced Friday.

+“A joy for the whole country!
+The 4 children who were lost 40 days ago in the Colombian jungle were found alive,” Petro wrote on Twitter.

+His post included a photograph of several adults, some dressed in military fatigues, attending to the children who were sitting on tarps among the dense forest.

 “They are weak.
-Let’s let the doctors make their assessment,” Petro told the media in Bogota, after arriving back from a trip to Cuba.
+Let’s let the doctors make their assessment,” Petro told the press in Bogota.

-The president earlier posted a photo on Twitter showing several adults, some dressed in military fatigues, attending to the children as they sat on tarps in the jungle.
-One rescuer held a bottle to the mouth of the smallest child, whom he held in his arms.

-The pilot had reported engine problems only minutes after taking off from a jungle area known as Araracuara on the 350-kilometer (220-mile) journey to the town of San Jose del Guaviare.

-The bodies of the pilot, the children’s mother and a relative were all found at the crash site, where the plane sat almost vertical in the trees.
+The bodies of three adults who had been with them – their mother, the pilot and a relative – were all found at the crash site by the army.

 A massive search by 160 soldiers and 70 Indigenous people with intimate knowledge of the jungle had been under way ever since for the youngsters, garnering global attention.